 Download and use our Garden Journal for more information and help.

 Mother Earth News has a Vegetable Garden Planner that has several short videos showing how to get started.
-It is free for the first 30 days and is $25 for a year’s subscription.
+It is free for the first 7 days and then goes to a subscription.
 There are other free garden planners if you do a search online.

 5. Grow an herb this year.
 You won’t believe the exquisite flavor that one fresh heirloom herb can bring to your kitchen and meals.
 If you’ve grown herbs before, or are growing some now- try a new one.